13th-Sammy/library-java/README.md

 - Adds backButton to bottomPanel JPanel and adds that to ViewAllUsers JPanel. <br>
 backButton switches contentPane to menuPanel.

+Logger.java :-
+- Contains ArrayList<String> logs to store logs.
+- Has setter log() to add string to ArrayList logs.
+- Has getLogs() which returns the ArrayList.
+- Logger objects are created in Library.java and Menu.java <br>
+to log all the different operations with object.log(string). <br>

 Add Later :-
 - Logging <br>